Needing a horseradish substitute? Allergic to horseradish? I have the six best horseradish substitutes that help you in any pinch.

 4. Daikon

-Although Daikon and horseradish belong to a similar plant family, there are numerous differences when it comes to texture, flavor, and usability.
+Although Daikon and horseradish belong to a similar plant family, there are numerous differences in texture, flavor, and usability.
 Typically sweeter than horseradish, Daikon works as a good substitute for horseradish.
 It is generally swapped out in salad dressings.
 Moreover, its mild flavor makes it excellent for pickling and adding to raw salads.

 5. Sauerkraut